ThomasForselius/pickyproducts/README.md

 ### Typography

-- The fonts I have chosen are serif, to give a sense of 'classic' and 'elegant'
+- The fonts I have chosen are serif, to give a sense of 'classic' and 'elegance'
     - Font 1: Didot
         - This is the main font for the whole page
         - Link: https://www.cufonfonts.com/download/font/single/97226/didot-2